prathamjoshi-1/React-Calculator/README.md

-ssse 🧮 React Calculator ⚡
+wssse 🧮 React Calculator ⚡

 A **beautiful & responsive calculator** built with **React + Vite**.
 Fast ⚡, lightweight 🪶, and easy to use ✅.